 The forum reports that you posted your question using Google Chrome.

 What version of Firefox are you using?
 Have you considered switching to the Extended Support Release so you only get major updates about once a year (with security patches in between)?
-The following article has more information: Choosing a Firefox update channel.
+The following article has more information: Choose a Firefox update channel.

 To migrate your data between the regular release and ESR, you can sync your data to your Mozilla Account.